-Atherosclerosis is a multifactorial disease with a high incidence and mortality, and often clinically manifests as stroke or myocardial infarction (1-5).
-A classical animal model for atherosclerosis is the ApoE-/- mouse (40, 41).
+or myocardial infarction (1-5).
+A classical animal model for atherosclerosis is the $ApoE^{-/-}$ mouse (40, 41).
 Depletion of the ApoE protein leads to spontaneous hypercholesterolemia and atherogenesis manifested in mature atherosclerotic plaques.
-Feeding the mice with high fat diet ('Western diet') accelerates atheroprogression.
+Feeding the mice with high fat diet ("Western diet") accelerates atheroprogression.
 Molecular events related to vessel maturation happen in conjunction with those related to atherogenesis.
-To distinguish between them we followed a control cohort (wild-type mice on a chow diet) and contrasted this to an ApoE-/- cohort, fed high fat diet from week eight.
+To distinguish between them we followed a control cohort (wild-type mice on a chow diet) and contrasted this to an $\mathsf{ApoE}^{-\prime-}$ cohort, fed high fat diet from week eight.

-Due to the proteinaceous nature of plaques, it would be most promising to investigate how proteins change in atherogenesis, but so far this has only been done for individual or small sets of candidate proteins.
+Because of the proteinaceous nature of plaques, it would be most promising to investigate how proteins change in atherogenesis, but so far this has only been done for individual or small sets of candidate proteins.
 Here, we employed the latest advances in proteomics technology to explore this question.
 Using aortas from single animals, we obtained quantitative profiles of thousands of proteins across solubility fractions.
-Although atherosclerotic plaques only constitute a few percent of aorta mass, their proteome was unambiguously captured by comparison to the wild-type mice.
+Although atherosclerotic plagues only constitute a few percent of aorta mass, their proteome was unambiguously captured by comparison to the wild-type mice.
 Investigation of three time points was crucial, as it provided a proteome base line in wild-type mice as well as early, purely genotype related changes, which we contrasted to both genotype and diet-related changes at the point of fully developed atherosclerosis.
-Overall, the large majority of atherogenic proteome changes was confined to the 24 week time point - 16 weeks after high fat feeding.
+Overall, the large majority of atherogenic proteome changes was confined to the 24 week time point-16 weeks after high fat feeding.
 However, many interesting effects were clearly apparent at 16 weeks already, such as those related to lipid metabolism.
 Apart from providing a resource of proteome changes in this important disease to the community, our results suggest that many of the established mouse models of human diseases can now fruitfully be interrogated by MS-based proteomics.